aces/Loris-MRI/docs/scripts_md/DTI.md

   - $QCoutdir       : directory that will contain output files
   - $dti\_file       : raw DWI file to be processed
   - $DTIPrepProtocol: DTIPrepProtocol to copy into output directory
-  - $protXMLrefs    : hash containing information stored in DTIPrep XML protocol (including suffix for the different outputs)
+  - $protXMLrefs    : hash containing info from DTIPrep XML protocol (including suffix for the different outputs)

 RETURNS: $DTIrefs{$dti\_file}{'Preproc'}{'Output'} fields for DTIPrep processing